erdonus/erdonus/README.md

 # 💫 About Me:
-Hi, I’m Erdonus.
+Hi, I’m Erdon.
 I’m interested in cybersecurity and cryptography.
 I’m a high-school student and self-taught hobbyist programmer who enjoys working on small projects and learning new languages and technologies.

 ### 🧠 Languages & Skill Levels
 - **C#:** Beginner